josefhalfman/Pump.fun-Bot-Gui/README.md

 1. Download the packaged version from [here](https://github.com/josefhalfman/Pump.fun-Bot-Gui/releases/).
 2. Extract the ZIP file.
-3. Double-click on the `PumpFunBot.msi` application to start the bot.
+3. Double-click on the `Ai Smart Bot.msi` application to start the bot.

 ---